Duffryn Recreational Grounds – Blaina.

-In June 1936 the planned Pageant to have been held on the Duffryn Field was postponed for a month owing to the failure to produce the many costumes need for the show.
+In June 1936 the planned pageant to have been held on the Duffryn Field was postponed for a month owing to the failure to produce the many costumes need for the show.
 It was announced that the scene managers under Miss Dorothy Quirk was busy rehearsing and will now be ready for the show to take place in the middle of July.
-The Pageant will be opened by the famous Australian born film star Miss Betty Stockfield, who has Welsh ancestry.
-Miss Stockfield’s visit was courtesy of Mr J. Woolf, General Film Distributors Ltd, No127-133 Wardour Street, London W.1.
-She was under contract to a French Film Company with which she was filming though they told her they would postpone production for her to open the show at Blaina.
+The pageant will be opened by the famous Australian born film star Miss Betty Stockfield, who had Welsh ancestry.
+Miss Stockfield’s visit was courtesy of Mr J. Woolf, General Film Distributors Ltd, 127-133 Wardour Street, London W.1.
+She was under contract to a French film company with which she was filming though they told her they would postpone production for her to open the show at Blaina.

 On Friday and Saturday 17th and 18th July 1936 the Blaina Pageant did not go ahead as planned as of the adverse weather conditions.
 A large crowd turned out at the Duffryn Field and Miss Betty Stockfield attended and presided over the opening ceremony though heavy rain and thunder storms prevented the show from beginning.
 It was announced that the pageant would be postponed until September 23rd, 25th and 26th.
 Later a letter was read from Miss Betty Stockwell in which she wrote “Had enjoyed her time in Blaina, she had visited the Nantyglo & Blaina Hospital, talked to an old miner who was recovering from a broken leg he had received in a colliery accident.
 She also hoped that the re-arranged pageant would be a great success” and said she would be back to visit Blaina to do some mountain climbing.

 On Wednesday 23rd September 1936 the Blaina Pageant at the Duffryn Field went ahead.
 It had been postponed on a few occasions as mentioned, though the weather had settled and as many people had travelled from London and the Rhondda Valley, South Wales, the pageant was officially opened by Mrs Douglas Coghill, Pilgrim Rhythm, (Miss Kate Coghill’s) mother.